 - What is Secure Boot Control?

-- How to Check Your Surface Pro 3 Device Information via UEFI settings?
+- How to Check Your Surface Pro 3 Device Information via BIOS settings?

 - How to Change System Boot Order on Surface Pro 3?

-- How to Manage Device Security on Surface Pro 3 UEFI Settings?
+- How to Manage Device Security on Surface Pro 3 BIOS Settings?

-- How to Protect UEFI settings with a password on Surface Pro 3?
+- How to Protect BIOS settings with a password on Surface Pro 3?

-1 How to access Surface Pro 3 UEFI settings?
+1 How to access Surface Pro 3 BIOS settings?

-You can enter the Surface Pro UEFI setup screen only while your device is starting up.
+You can enter the Surface Pro BIOS setup screen only while your device is starting up.
 Here is how you do that:

 - Shut down your Surface.